-- A. Discuss the pending issues, to the extent such discussion would not constitute a disclosure that would be restricted by or prohibited by Evidence Code sections 950 et seq. - B. Document the services performed, specifying the dates the services were performed, and setting forth the categories of services rendered including the amount of hours expended and the hourly rate requested for each category. - C. Include a fee request in the prayer.
+A. Discuss the pending issues, to the extent such discussion would not constitute a disclosure that would be restricted by or prohibited by Evidence Code sections 950 et seq.

+B. Document the services performed, specifying the dates the services were performed, and setting forth the categories of services rendered including the amount of hours expended and the hourly rate requested for each category.

+C. Include a fee request in the prayer.

-- D. Include a recommendation regarding the ability or inability of the parents to pay the fee, in order to enable the court to make a finding regarding such ability or inability, and to order payment by the parent(s) or by the County of San Diego. - E. Make a recommendation whether or not counsel may be discharged. - F. State that counsel has met the qualifications and continuing education requirements pursuant to California Rules of Court, rule 7.1101.
+D. Include a recommendation regarding the ability or inability of the parents to pay the fee, in order to enable the court to make a finding regarding such ability or inability, and to order payment by the parent(s) or by the County of San Diego.